NVIDIA CUDA Profiling Tools Interface (CUPTI) - CUDA Toolkit

 - the Event API,

 Using these CUPTI APIs, independent software developers can create profiling tools that provide low and deterministic profiling overhead on the target system, while giving insight into the CPU and GPU behavior of CUDA applications.
-CUPTI is delivered as a dynamic library on all platforms supported by CUDA.
+Normally packaged with the CUDA Toolkit, NVIDIA occasionally uses this page to provide CUPTI improvements and bug fixes between toolkit releases.

-- Trace CUDA API usage by registering callbacks for API calls of interest
+- Trace CUDA API by registering callbacks for API calls of interest

 - Full support for entry and exit points in the CUDA C Runtime (CUDART) and CUDA Driver

-- Sample hardware and software event counters, including:
+- Profile hardware and software event counters, including:

 - Instruction count and throughput